bkw777/ATF150x_uDEV/programming.md

 AS/ASL = 5V
 ASV/ASVL = 3V3

-Optionally, [ATF150x_uPRG](https://github.com/bkw777/ATF150x_uPRG) can be combined with a FT232H module to make a moew cinvenient ready-to-go ATF150x programmer that uses a plain polarized 10-pin IDC cable and can optionally supply 12v for VPP.
+Optionally, [ATF150x_uPRG](https://github.com/bkw777/ATF150x_uPRG) can be combined with an FT232H module to make an ATF150x programmer with matching jtag pinout and which can also supply 12v for VPP.

 ##  Compile a PLD source to JED